Francis Milburn Howlett

-Francis "Frank" Milburn Howlett (5 January 1877 – 20 August 1920) was a British entomologist who served as a Second Imperial Entomologist and as Imperial Pathological Entomologist in India.
+Francis "Frank" Milburn Howlett (5 January 1877 – 20 August 1920) was a British entomologist who served in India as Second Imperial Entomologist, a position which was later changed to the Imperial Pathological Entomologist in India.
 He specialized in insects (mainly Diptera - sandflies) and parasitic ticks of medical and veterinary importance.
-A major discovery by him was the attractant methyl eugenol and its effect on flies of the genus Bactrocera.
+A major discovery by him was the attractant methyl eugenol and its effect on flies in the genus Bactrocera.